-Orange County is formed from a portion of Los Angeles County.
 The city of Pomona is incorporated.
 A great speculative land boom occurs, driving up the price of city land 500 percent.
 Whittier is settled by a group of Quakers.
 Burbank and Glendale are incorporated.
-The first public high school in Los Angeles opens.
+An initial attempt to move the Los Angeles High School building from atop (then) Poundcake Hill to Sand Street (now part of Hollywood Freeway) initially fails when the mover misjudges the cost and runs out of money.
+The structure is abandoned in the middle of Temple Street.
+It has to be raised high enough with scaffolding so that street cars could run underneath.
 Pomona College is founded in Claremont.
 Prohibitionist Harvey Wilcox founds Hollywood.

 Heavy floods occur.
 The Los Angeles Chamber of Commerce is established at a meeting of the city’s principal boosters.
 Los Angeles Times publisher, Harrison Gray Otis, makes the motion.
-The first African-American community in Los Angeles is founded at First and Los Angeles Streets.
+A small African-American community forms in Los Angeles, initially centered around First and Los Angeles Streets.
 Occidental College is founded in Eagle Rock.

 Heavy floods occur.
 The first college football game in Los Angeles is played between USC and Saint Vincent’s College (Loyola).
-After 20 years of political maneuvering, voters in the southern portion of Los Angeles County decide to break away and form a new county: Orange County.
+After 20 years of political maneuvering, voters in the southern portion of Los Angeles County elect to break away to form Orange County, California.

 Heavy floods occur.
+The U.S. Census records 50,395 people in the City of Los Angeles and 101,454 people for all Los Angeles County.
 The first Tournament of Roses Parade is held in Pasadena.
 Edwin T. Earl invents the refrigerated railcar in which to ship oranges to the east coast.
 The park becomes known as Griffith Park.
 The official flag of the City of Los Angeles is designed.
 The Los Angeles City Oil Field is discovered.

 Heavy floods occur.
 Amos G. Throop founds the Throop Polytechnic Institute of Pasadena, which would later become the California Institute of Technology.
-Visiting Pasadena, President Benjamin Harrison becomes the first U.S. President to visit the Los Angeles area.
 Whittier College is founded.

 Four Los Angeles banks close due to nationwide economic problems.
 Sunkist is adopted as the brand name of all California oranges.
 Mt.
 Lowe Railway opens.
 The Bradbury Building opens.